 Before planting, you can enhance the soil by adding compost or leaf mold.
 There’s no need to add fertilizer.
 Dicentra are actually quite sensitive to fertilizers so it’s best to let them draw nutrients directly from the soil.

 After planting, mulch the area around your dicentra with shredded leaves or compost.
 These organic mulches will suppress weeds, retain moisture and gradually enrich the soil as they break down.
 Old fashioned bleeding heart grows into a large plant that may eventually occupy a 3' x 3' area.
 Fernleaf bleeding heart is much smaller and the plants can be spaced 12 to 15 inches apart.

 If deer are a problem in your garden, they will probably ignore both old fashioned and fringed bleeding hearts.
 Hummingbirds, on the other hand, love their nectar-rich flowers.

 CARING FOR DICENTRA AFTER THEY BLOOM

-After flowering, the foliage of old fashioned bleeding heart may look ragged.
-If you wish, it can be cut back to the ground.
-The plant may send up new leaves or may go into early dormancy.
+After flowering, the leaves of old fashioned bleeding heart will look tattered and/or begin to yellow.
+If you wish, the foliage can be cut back to the ground.
+The plant may send up new leaves or may just die back completely until the next spring.